deepjoshi1/comparing-Classifiers/README.md

 1. **Data Loading and Exploration**
     * Data is loaded into a Pandas DataFrame and inspected for missing values, data types, and distributions.
-    * Exploratory Data Analysis (EDA) includes visualizations such as histograms, box plots, and correlation heatmaps.
+    * Exploratory Data Analysis (EDA) includes visualizations such as histograms and box plots.
 2. **Feature Engineering**
     * Unnecessary features (e.g., `duration`) were dropped based on dataset documentation.
     * Categorical features were one-hot encoded, and the target variable was mapped to binary values (`yes` -> 1, `no` -> 0).